Assessment & reporting

 Teachers can make summative and formative assessments, enter subjective comments, set powerful weighting, design and reuse rubrics and even exercise professional judgment to impact grades.
 As grades are entered, averages and distributions are calculated.
 Failing and missed grades are highlighted, and abnormalities indicated.
 Graphical analyses illustrate student work across timelines and help identify outliers.
 Subjective performance indicators can substitute for grades.

 Teachers can make observations and capture evidence of learning in notes, pictures and videos to help in their triangulation of a student’s progress.
-Observations can be associated with learning goals or regional standards, shared with other teachers and parents, and referenced at report card time.
-Invaluable for evaluation of early grades.
+Observations and evidence can be shared with other teachers and parents and organized for reference at report card time.
+Invaluable for evaluation of early year students.

 Grade the way your district grades today and tomorrow

 Use and align to your district’s preferred grading and reporting schemes, even advanced ones like multi-level stranding.
-Print your report cards and progress reports from Edsby.
-Incorporate any assessment and reporting scheme in the future and be future-ready for where assessment is heading.
+Print report cards and progress reports from Edsby.
+Incorporate any assessment and reporting scheme and be future-ready for where assessment is heading.

 Create and re-use online tests with a variety of question types, many with automatic grading.
 Grades appear in the gradebook.